Traverse-Research/dxc-build/README.md

 # How to use

 1. Check out the repo
-2. Update `commit-hash` to point to the right dxc commit hash
+2. Update [`commit-hash`](./commit-hash) to point to the right dxc commit hash
-3. Download the build artifact
+3. Download the build artifacts
-4. Unzip and run `xattr -d com.apple.quarantine libdxcompiler.dylib` to de-quarantine the library (your browser will quarantine executable files, we'll need to tell macOS)
+4. Unzip all artifacts into the right directories in `breda` (`crates/breda-shader-compiler/dxc/<triple>/`)
-5. Place file in the correct directory in breda.
+5. When on macOS, issue `xattr -d com.apple.quarantine libdxcompiler.dylib` to de-quarantine the library (your browser will quarantine executable files, we'll need to tell macOS)